MarcinKilarski/Website-Audit/seo.md

 ### 3.4.
 Hypertext Transfer Protocol Secure (HTTPS)
 Overview

 HTTPS encrypts the connection between a user and your website, securing any sensitive data that the user may have submitted on your site, such as personal details, password, and credit cards.
-Pages that are served over an HTTPS connection also get a small ranking boost in Google.
+Pages that are served over an HTTPS connection also get a [small ranking boost](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html) in Google.

 Without encryption, a user is exposed to a ‘man-in-the-middle’ attack.
 This is where a hacker can obtain sensitive information during the process of sending them from a user to your system.
 Personal information exposed in this way can lead to serious problems for your customers.

 Therefore, from January 2017, Google began showing a ‘Not Secure’ warning in their Chrome browser on sites that request users to input their person information, password or credit card information without providing a secured connection.
-In the long term, they plan to label all pages without HTTPS with this message and a red triangle warning to be more honest with searchers.
+In the long term, they [plan to label all pages without HTTPS](https://www.youtube.com/watch?v=aWGU4qLtHEw&feature=youtu.be&t=6h2m31s) with this message and a red triangle warning to be more honest with searchers.

 This has the potential to have a serious impact on a number of conversions on your site and damage your brand image.
 All websites should use HTTPS.

 ### 3.5.
-Canonicalization
+Canonicalisation
 Overview

 Often people may use various URLs to load or link to your page.
 For example: